-Turbo Assembler lets you choose what (if any) warning messages you'll receive for certain parts of your code.
+Turbo Assembler lets you choose what (if any) warning messages you'll receive when you assemble different parts of your code.
 Each warning message contains a three-letter identifier, which you can specify ahead of time to let the assembler know whether or not you want to see warnings of that kind.
 You can use the WARN directive to enable warning messages, and the NOWARN directive to disable them.